 It's all about the lawyer you hire, so it's critically important that you find the right one.
 If you want a lawyer's help but you still want to keep your divorce civil, make sure you hire a lawyer who will support that approach.
 When you interview potential attorneys, ask them whether they feel favorable about negotiating a settlement rather than fighting it out in court.
 Lawyers operate under a prime directive: the zealous pursuit of their client's interests.
 If you make sure to let the lawyer know that your interest is in an amicable divorce, then that's what you should get.

 Unfortunately, some lawyers make it a practice to be as aggressive as possible, and if your spouse finds a lawyer like that, you may have to fight fire with fire.
-In these cases, the battle can go on and on, intensifying in passion, until the clients run out of money and limp to the settlement table.
+In these cases, the battle can go on and on, intensifying in passion, until one or both spouses run out of money and limp to the settlement table.

 Worse, if there are children, the fight depletes not only your pocketbook, but also your children's sense of security.
 Once the legal fight is over, trying to establish a normal ongoing parenting relationship between both parents and the children can be very difficult.